-Defaults and Acceleration Clause.
-Both parties have made promises, and if one party doesn't fulfill its promises, the agreement is in default.
+Defaults and acceleration clause: Both parties have made promises, and if one party doesn't fulfill its promises, the agreement is in default.
 If the borrower defaults on the loan (doesn't meet the terms and conditions), the loan agreement spells out any fines and penalties.
 An acceleration clause may be used as a penalty.
 In this case, if the borrower does not fulfill all the requirements of the agreement, the loan may become immediately due and payable.

-Governing Law.
-Business loans are subject to state laws, which differ from state to state.
+Governing law: Business loans are subject to state laws, which differ from state to state.
 Your loan agreement should include a sentence about which state law governs the loan.

-Covenants.
-Covenants are promises made by both parties.
+Covenants: Covenants are promises made by both parties.
 Most lenders will require several covenants as part of the loan agreement: